microsoft/FluidFramework/.changeset/great-papayas-jog.md

 "@fluidframework/merge-tree": minor
 ---

-merge-tree: The Marker.fromJSONObject and TextSegment.fromJSONObject argument types have been corrected
+The Marker.fromJSONObject and TextSegment.fromJSONObject argument types have been corrected

-Previously, the arguments of Marker.fromJSONObject and TextSegment.fromJSONObject were of type `any`.
+Previously, the arguments of `Marker.fromJSONObject` and `TextSegment.fromJSONObject` were of type `any`.
 However, at runtime only certain types were expected and using other types would cause errors.

 Now, the argument for the Marker implementation is of type `IJSONSegment` and the argument for the TextSegment